Genbuzz/angular2-pharmacy/README.md

 > *"Be DRY my friend"*

-### Pharmacy is an app that allow users to create, modify and store medicines
+### Application that allow users to create, modify and store medicines

 In this repository, you can see how to start an Angular 2 project using **Typescript**.